jethornton/flexgui/docs_flex/source/hal.rst

 Button
 ------

-Any QPushButton, QCheckBox or QRadioButton can be assigned to a HAL `bit` pin by adding four string type Dynamic Properties.
-The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-button would be in HAL `flexhal.my-button`.
-See :doc:`property`
+A QPushButton, QCheckBox or QRadioButton can be assigned to a HAL `bit` pin by adding four string type Dynamic Properties.
+A pin_name of my-button would be `flexhal.my-button` in HAL.

 .. csv-table:: HAL Push Button
    :width: 100%